It depends on which style you are using.

 When using the Chicago Manual of Style and AP style, the word “with” should always be lowercase in a title unless it is the first or last word in a sentence.
 This is because “with” is a preposition which according to title capitalization rules are always lowercase in titles.

-However, in APA and MLA styles, the word “with” is capitalized because all words longer than 4 letters are capitalized.
+However, in APA and MLA styles, the word “with” is capitalized because all words longer than four words are capitalized.